micha-p/sqldump/README.md

 All values are doublequoted, supplied double quotes are escaped the same way.
 Where-clauses are especially difficult to check, as this would require full parsing of SQL-expressions.
 Therefore they are avoided, and identifiers and values are transmitted in separate query fields and quoted after importing.
-Numbers in limits are not quoted and therefore filtered by a strict regexp.
+Numbers in limits are not quoted and therefore filtered by a strict regular expression.

+##### SQL-injection via names of input forms

+Query identifiers as taken from input forms might be altered as well, but as these values are looked up taking column names, they are just ignored.

 ##### Javascript-Injection via Identifiers and Values